AgaLip-js/myBlog/README.md

 # myBlog
-Fullstack app - Blog about learning programming using Node.js, Express, PostgreSQL, React and Redux.
+Fullstack app - Blog about learning programming using Node.js, Express, MongoDB, React and Redux.